bullocke/yatsm/yatsm/algorithms/commission_test/commission_psuedocode.md

 weights = perform function "get_weights"
 ```

 How to collapse test statistic across bands?
 There are various ways of doing it, but in testing we used the band weights to calculate the weighted average of each RSS, and used the means to calculate the Chow Test Statistic.
-The Chow Test statistic follows an F-distribution.
 If the test statistic exceeds the critical value, we reject the null hypothesis that the model restrictions are true and retain that there are two statistically seperate groups of data and the break is
 confirmed.
 ```python
 F = F statistic using weighted means from function "w_av" for each rss within formula